Ilemni/AnimLib/README.md

 If you wish to access your AnimationSource instance, you can get it with `AnimLibMod.GetAnimationSource<MyAnimationSource>()`;
 - AnimLib creates these during `Mod.PostSetupContent()`, so this method cannot be used during this time.

+For an example of an AnimationSource, see [OriMod's implementation](https://github.com/TwiliChaos/OriMod/blob/e5a0eabbe973fd24995ef6740ea3f7ebfcd04651/Animations/OriAnimationSources.cs)

 ---

 ### [AnimationController](AnimLibMod/Animations/AnimationController.cs)